facebookresearch/fairseq2/CONTRIBUTING.md

 your system (check installation instructions for your operating system in [README](.)), and if you are interested in only modifying Python portions of fairseq2, you can use an editable pip installation as described below.
-Otherwise, if you are planning to work on C++/CUDA, or if fairseq2n is not available as a pre-built package for your system, please follow the install instructions [here](INSTALL_FROM_SOURCE.md).
+Otherwise, if you are planning to work on C++ or CUDA, or if fairseq2n is not available as a pre-built package for your system, please follow the install instructions [here](INSTALL_FROM_SOURCE.md).

-For an editable installation, first, clone the fairseq2 repository to your machine.
+For an editable installation, first, clone the fairseq2 repository to your
+machine:

 ```sh
 git clone https://github.com/facebookresearch/fairseq2.git